-Roadmap Visualizations That Your Stakeholders Will Understand
+Roadmap Visualizations That Your Stakeholders Will Love

 Roadmap visualizations can make or break how your plans are perceived, and potentially how invested important stakeholders are in the projects that you’re leading.